cysouw/diathesis/text/c12_zuInfinitive.md

 ### Grammaticalisation {#sec:zuinfinitive-grammaticalisation}

 The element *zu* in the *zu‑In­fi­ni­tiv* is obviously related to the preposition *zu*, which has a bewildering number of different uses in German.^[For example, see the listing of the ~~DWDS~~ at <https://www.dwds.de/wb/zu>.]
-Diachronically, there has been a development from an originally allative meaning 'towards' via a purpose meaning 'with the intend to' to the usage of *zu* in complement clauses.
-This grammaticalisation pathway is widespread worldwide [@haspelmath1989] and well-described for Germanic languages [e.g. @smirnova2016 for German; @los2005 for English].
+Diachronically, there has been a development from an originally allative meaning 'towards' via a purpose meaning 'with the intention to' to the usage of *zu* in complement clauses.
+This grammaticalisation pathway is widespread worldwide [@haspelmath1989] and well described for Germanic languages [e.g. @smirnova2016 for German; @los2005 for English].

 This grammaticalisation pathway can be further extended as shown in [@next].
 The verb *lehren* 'to teach' can actually be used in all three syntactic stages.
 In the first stage, the verb *lehren* is used with a *zu‑In­fi­ni­tiv* complement clause that is expressed after the main clause.
 Such constructions are non-coherent and thus consist of two clauses.
 In the second stage, the verb *lehren* can also be used with a *zu‑In­fi­ni­tiv*, but now this infinitive is incorporated into the main clause.
-Such constructions are coherent and thus consists of just a single clause.
+Such constructions are coherent and thus consist of just a single clause.
 Finally, in the third stage, the verb *lehren* is used with a bare infinitive without *zu*.
 Such constructions are always monoclausal.

 ::: ex
 Grammaticalisation pathway of infinitive constructions

-   (1) *zu‑In­fi­ni­tiv* biclausal complement (*Ich habe ihn [gelehrt], [zu tanzen].*) \
+Stage 1: *zu‑In­fi­ni­tiv* biclausal (*Ich habe ihn [gelehrt], [zu tanzen].*) \
-» (2) *zu‑In­fi­ni­tiv* monoclausal construction (*Ich habe ihn [zu tanzen] [gelehrt].*) \
+Stage 2: *zu‑In­fi­ni­tiv* monoclausal (*Ich habe ihn [zu tanzen] [gelehrt].*) \
-» (3) *In­fi­ni­tiv* monoclausal construction (*Ich habe ihn [tanzen] [gelehrt].*)
+Stage 3: *In­fi­ni­tiv* monoclausal (*Ich habe ihn [tanzen] [gelehrt].*)
 :::

 As an illustration of these three different uses of the verb *lehren*, I have added a corpus example of each usage in [@next], which show the various constructions in subordinate position to clarify the structural differences.

 ::: ex
 - Wahrscheinlich auch, weil ihn die Erfahrung [gelehrt hat], niemals nie [zu sagen].^[~~DWDS~~: Die Zeit, 28.07.2013 (online).]
-- Unser Abgott Theodor Fontane dagegen, der uns so vieles in Stadt und Land [zu sehen] [gelehrt hat], scheint die Berliner Galerie kaum besucht zu haben.^[~~DWDS~~: Berliner Zeitung, 11.06.1998]
+- Unser Abgott Theodor Fontane dagegen, der uns so vieles in Stadt und Land [zu sehen] [gelehrt hat], scheint die Berliner Galerie kaum besucht zu haben.^[~~DWDS~~: Berliner Zeitung, 11.06.1998.]
-- Was hast du den Indios für Possen angerichtet, daß sie dich so schön [tanzen] [gelehrt haben] ?^[~~DWDS~~: Perutz, Leo: Die dritte Kugel, Reinbek bei Hamburg: Rowohlt 1988 [1915], S. 5]
+- Was hast du den Indios für Possen angerichtet, daß sie dich so schön [tanzen] [gelehrt haben]?^[~~DWDS~~: Perutz, Leo: Die dritte Kugel, Reinbek bei Hamburg: Rowohlt 1988 [1915], S. 5.]
 :::

-The focus of this chapter are the constructions in the second stage of this grammaticalisation pathway: monoclausal *zu‑In­fi­ni­tiv* constructions.
+Constructions in the second stage of this grammaticalisation pathway are the focus of this chapter: monoclausal *zu‑In­fi­ni­tiv* constructions.
 This kind of construction is attested with various light verbs that are coherent when used with *zu‑In­fi­ni­tiv*, like *haben* [@next].
 A simple test for coherence is to embed a sentence like [@next a] inside another main clause like *es ist bekannt, dass* 'it is known that' (see [@sec:intro-coherence]).
 Coherent monoclausal constructions, i.e. stage 2 in [@llast], can then be identified by the obligatory position of the finite verb (*hat*) at the end of the clause [@next b].
 A finite verb occurring before the *zu‑In­fi­ni­tiv* is not possible in a monoclausal construction [@next c].

 ::: ex
 - Sie [hat] noch viele Jahre [zu leben].